1934 FA Cup final: Route to the final

 Portsmouth started away to Manchester United, who at the time of the match were in the relegation zone of the Second Division.
 Following a 1–1 draw, Portsmouth won the Fratton Park replay 4–1.
-Under the guidance of Jack Tinn, Portsmouth managed to only concede five goals in the whole competition, two of those in the First Round.
+Under the guidance of Jack Tinn, Portsmouth managed to only concede five goals in the whole competition, two of those in the first round.
 After defeating Grimsby Town and Swansea Town 2–0 and 1–0 respectively, they faced Bolton Wanderers in the quarter-finals.
 Bolton had scored 12 goals in three FA Cup games thus far, however they could not get a goal against Portsmouth, who won emphatically, 3–0.
 Leicester City were the opponents in the semi-final, held at St Andrew's, Birmingham, in front of a record crowd for the venue.
 Portsmouth took an early lead, when a Jack Smith free kick was received by Rutherford, who set up the scoring chance for Jack Weddle.
 15 minutes later Weddle scored again, from a Fred Worrall cross.
 After a flurry of chances Leicester got a goal back before half-time, but Portsmouth had the better of the second-half.
-First Weddle completed his hat-trick, then Rutherford took advantage of poor positioning from the Leicester defence to score a fourth Portsmouth goal, to make the final score 4–1.
+First Weddle completed his hat-trick, then Rutherford took advantage of poor positioning from the Leicester defense to score a fourth Portsmouth goal, to make the final score 4–1.